chijioke-ibekwe/raven/README.md

      - The `in_app` directory will contain `.json` files whose contents will be saved on the data column of the database notifications table.
      - All placeholders in these templates should be surrounded by double curly braces e.g `{{name}}`.
      - File names of these templates must match the file names in the `email_template_filename`, `sms_template_filename` and `in_app_template_filename` keys in the notification context config entry.
-   - The `api` array allows you to customize the provided API routes with prefix and middleware group.

 4. Open the published `notification-contexts.php` config file and define your notification contexts.
 Each context is keyed by its name and contains the relevant fields for the notification type(s) it handles.
 Examples for each type